harleycalvert/nvims/docs/DATABASE.md

 #### `teacher_document_connections`

+Links a teacher document to exactly one VCM entity: a professional qualification, a VCM unit, or a currency activity.
+The `num_nonnulls(vcm_professional_qual_id, vcm_unit_id, vcm_currency_activity_id) = 1` constraint enforces the single-target rule — one document connection always points to exactly one entity.
+References `teacher_documents` and the target entity.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |